Skip navigation

 • The administrator shares at least one tag in common with the subaccount.

-To add access tags to Administrators:
+To apply access tags to Administrators:

 1. Navigate to the UsersAdministrators page and select an Administrator.

 2. Scroll down to the Subaccount role section, and under Access tags, search and view through the drop-down list of existing tags.
+Once an access tag is chosen from the search list, it will appear in the input field.

 List Access Tags from subaccounts